 Katie DiCesare uses technology in her first-grade classroom so that students can see the lives of the authors who create the texts they love.

 Melanie Meehan talks with a third-grade teacher about how she helps students focus on craft elements in nonfiction mentor texts.

 Stella Villalba models nonfiction writing for her first- and second-grade English language learners, and in the process integrates vocabulary instruction into her lesson.
 This is the first video in a three-part series.

-Melanie Meehan uses a conferring card in her writing conference with Cara to ensure she has a record of strengths and revision possibilities that were discussed.
+Melanie Meehan uses a conferring card in her writing conference with Cara to ensure she has a record of the strengths and revision possibilities they discussed.

 Gretchen Schroeder finds the article of the week activity is an excellent vehicle for learning about content literacy gaps in student background knowledge and how to fill them.

 Get full access to all Choice Literacy article content